cunnie/writings/NaNoWriMo.md

 This is what we plan to do: we'll keep you under observation.
 The two previous subjects exhibited symptoms within ten days or less.
 If we don't observe any change within two weeks, we'll assume that the antennae, for whatever reason, don't work.
 We'll debrief you, and then send you back.
-But we will stay in touch."
+But you will need to report for a medical every week."

 "I must contact my work and let them know that I'll be gone."